-My name is Thomasin McCuaig, I am 20 years-old and I intend to use this blog as a platform to express ideas on life, film and love through journal-like entries, lists and reviews.
+My name is Thomasin McCuaig, I am 21 years-old and I intend to use this blog as a platform to express ideas on life, film, love and travel through journal-like entries, articles and reviews.

-My name is Thomasin McCuaig, I am 20 years-old and I intend to use this blog as a platform to express ideas on life, film and love through journal-like entries, lists and reviews.
+My name is Thomasin McCuaig, I am 21 years-old and I intend to use this blog as a platform to express ideas on life, film, love and travel through journal-like entries, articles and reviews.

 These films are listed in no particular order and span from 1954 to 2016